McKAnt/sandbox-prometheus/README.md

 ## Running

 Start some `node_exporter`s to simulate multiple nodes for the same job.
 This is just to expose some generic metrics to play around with.
+Also start one that exports textfile metrics for threshold testing (see branch in other repository for scrape configuration).

 ```
 cd node_exporter-1.0.1.darwin-amd64
 ./node_exporter --web.listen-address 127.0.0.1:8080
 ./node_exporter --web.listen-address 127.0.0.1:8081
 ./node_exporter --web.listen-address 127.0.0.1:8082

+./node_exporter --web.listen-address 0.0.0.0:1337 --collector.textfile.directory=./textfile
 ```

 `sample_server` is a generic HTTPS server that will have its endpoint monitored.
 It uses a self-signed certificate chain but this is expected by the monitoring process.